DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

  - Rickard Andersson
  - Johan Hage
 ---
    One of the projects we work with at Devies is related to the dental domain.
    In that project we use the [dental notation (ISO 3950)](https://en.wikipedia.org/wiki/Dental_notation) to refer to teeth.
    Every tooth have an unique identifier that consist of two characters.
    The first character represent a quadrant (one of four areas in the mouth).
-   The second characters is an identifier that refers to one of the eight teeth in that area.
+   The second character is an identifier that refers to one of the eight teeth in that area.

    Early on in the project we represented the tooth identifier using a string, for example `"42"` (4 is the quadrant, 2 is the identifier).
    As the project grew we stared to use this tooth identifier in many different places in the project.